wpidlib/WPID-Library-Docs/tutorials/PID/PIDTutorial.md

 The PID controller operates using a combination of three constants: the proportional constant Kp, the integral constant Ki, and the derivative constant Kd.

 The Kp constant proportionally increases the robot’s response-speed based on steady-state error.
-With a higher steady-state error, the Kp constant will yield a more immediate response, however; a high Kp can cause overshoot, where the robot hits its setpoint and then continues moving.
+With a higher steady-state error, the Kp constant will yield a more immediate response, however; a high Kp can cause overshoot, where the robot hits its set-point and then continues moving.

 ```cpp
 float error;